daybleed21/data/ReadMe.md

-this is a repo for me to learn data structure in two pc
+this is a repo for me to learn data structure on two pc